alexandervakhitov/lld-slam/README.md

 3. Download the precomputed line detections and LBD descriptors from https://yadi.sk/d/D5QEuced7y5I1w.
 Modify the `KITTIX_Y.yaml`, 'EuRoC_Y.yaml' files to include the paths to the downloaded and unpacked dataset.

 4. Execute one of the following commands depending on the dataset you are going to use.
 Change `KITTIX_Y.yaml` to KITTI00-02_Y.yaml, KITTI03_Y.yaml or KITTI04-12_Y.yaml for Y = {LBD,Empty} for sequence 0 to 2, 3, and 4 to 12 respectively.
 Change `PATH_TO_DATASET_FOLDER` to the uncompressed dataset folder.
 Change `SEQUENCE_NUMBER` to 00, 01, 02,.., 11.
+Substitute $SSS with SEQUENCE_NUMBER in the *.yaml file.
 ```
 ./Examples/Stereo/stereo_kitti Vocabulary/ORBvoc.txt Examples/Stereo/KITTIX.yaml PATH_TO_DATASET_FOLDER/dataset/sequences/SEQUENCE_NUMBER
 ```